magento/magento2-functional-testing-framework/docs/credentials.md

 ### Create `.credentials`

-To make the MFTF process the file with credentials, in the command line, nvaigate to `magento2/dev/tests/acceptance/` and rename `.credentials.example` to `.credentials`.
+To make the MFTF process the file with credentials, in the command line, navigate to `magento2/dev/tests/acceptance/` and rename `.credentials.example` to `.credentials`.

 ```bash
 cd dev/tests/acceptance/